Blue Devils vs. Volunteers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Duke vs. Tennessee: Betting Trends, Record ATS, Home/Road Splits - Second Round

-The No. 5 seed Duke Blue Devils (27-8) and the No. 4 seed Tennessee Volunteers (24-10) play in the NCAA Tournament second round, both looking to secure a place in the Sweet 16 of the East Region bracket when they meet on Saturday at Amway Center, beginning at 2:40 PM.
-Duke is a 3.5-point favorite in the Round of 32 contest, which airs on CBS.
-The over/under for the matchup is set at 128.5.
+The No. 5 seed Duke Blue Devils (27-8) and the No. 4 seed Tennessee Volunteers (24-10) play in the NCAA Tournament with a ticket to the Sweet 16 of the East Region bracket up for grabs on Saturday at Amway Center, starting at 2:40 PM.
+Duke is a 3.5-point favorite in the Round of 32 matchup, which airs on CBS.
+The over/under is set at 128.5 for the matchup.

 Duke vs. Tennessee Odds & Info